 Flow is a cognitive state where one is completely immersed in an activity—from painting and writing to prayer and surfboarding.
-It involves intense focus, creative engagement, and the loss of awareness of the self.
+It involves intense focus, creative engagement, and the loss of awareness of time and self.

-The process of flow was discovered and coined by Mihaly Csikszentmihalyi, a Hungarian-American psychologist.
+The process of flow was discovered and coined by the Hungarian-American psychologist Mihaly Csikszentmihalyi.
 In the 1960s, Csikszentmihalyi studied the creative process and found that, when an artist was in the course of flow, they would persist at their task relentlessly, regardless of hunger or fatigue.
 He also found that the artist would lose interest after the project was completed, highlighting the importance of the process and not the end result.

 How to Achieve Flow

 People may not realize it but, according to Csikszentmihalyi, anyone can find flow.
 One can access flow by thinking of activities that would apply to this list below.
 Popular examples include sports, dancing, painting, and yoga.
 However, any activity could work, from welding to chopping wood.
 Ultimately, flow is a delicate balance between the tension of anxiety and the tedium of boredom.

 Apart from setting clear goals, a person can engage in flow by becoming immersed and enjoying the immediate experience.

 - Immediate see the fruits of one’s actions

 - A sense of timelessness or distorted time

 - The process is what’s enjoyable, not the result